google/fractribution/py/README.md

 `userId`, it can mean the user is logging in from two different devices.

 There are two ways to send a `userId` to GA360.
 First, there is a top-level `userId` field added specifically for this purpose.
-Second, you can use a custom-dimension.
+However, this userId may not be present in the GA360 BigQuery table, even if it is set in GA360.
+So the second way is to use a custom dimension (either hit-level or top-level).

 Fractribution supports cross-device tracking by maintaining its own mapping table of `fullVisitorId` to `userId`.
 Whenever a `userId` is present,